DelfsEngineering/FM-HAM/README.md

 - **"JSON.IsValid"**\
   Validates whether a JSON string is correctly formatted.
 - **"\_buildPrivSet"** & **"buildPrivSet"**\
   Recursively builds a flattened privilege set by merging inherited privileges.
+Be cautious when defining inherited privileges, as circular references can create infinite loops.
 - **"objectAssign"**\
   Merges two JSON objects.
 Keys ending with `_max` or `_sum` are combined using the appropriate FileMaker functions (Max or Sum).
 - **"stripMath"**\